katerakelly/oyster/README.md

 The file `progress.csv` contains statistics logged over the course of training.

 We recommend `viskit` for visualizing learning curves: https://github.com/vitchyr/viskit

+To run environments where different tasks correspond to different model parameters (Walker and Hopper), MuJoCo131 is required.
+The environments require the moduel rand_param_envs which can be found at https://github.com/dennisl88/rand_param_envs.

 --------------------------------------
 #### Communication (slurp!)